Ghost Walks Tours Selling Fast, Limited Tickets Remaining

 Highlights from Our Annual Members’ Garden Party, August 2019

 The garden was filled with music, food, drink and friends on Sunday, August 8, 2019.
 Paul Neri, local musician and luthier, generously played for us which made the afternoon especially festive.
 Dianne Gustafson, CHS Garden Co-Chairperson, invited members to acknowledge the tree and birdbath which were recently installed in the garden in memory of Lucy Elliot and Trudy Stannard, two beloved CHS members who designed and created these spectacular gardens and tended them for many years.
 Mary-Kelly Busch and Anne Baker, Hospitality Co-Chairpersons, made the entire day feel effortless for the rest of us.
 Here are some photo highlights from the day’s events.

 An often overlooked gem, the Museum Room in Town Hall is a treasure trove of historical artifacts from Clinton’s past and is now open every Thursday evening from 5:00 to 7:00 p.m.
 Permanent exhibits include displays about early settlers, education, Native Americans, industry, shipbuilding, and the War of 1812.

-This year, our special exhibit honors the history of the Abraham Pierson School which is closing in June 2019.
+This year, our special exhibit honors the history of the Abraham Pierson School which closed in June 2019.
 The exhibit includes memorabilia from many decades including school programs, posters, report cards, and more.